hokumcangus/taste-of-aloha/README.md

-Perfect 🌺 — here’s a **Taste of Aloha README skeleton** you can drop into your repo.
-It replaces the boilerplate Vite text with a clear intro, onboarding instructions, and keeps the useful Vite/React notes under “Development Notes.”

----

 # Taste of Aloha Monorepo 🌺

 This repository powers the **Taste of Aloha** platform — a community‑driven snack and food delivery service.